notsoprocoder/mupa/readme.rst

         return df

     pmp = pmp(num_parts = 8, num_cores = 2)
     df = pmp.parallel_apply(df, foo)

+If you are strugging with performance on large data frames: I would recommend reviewing the pathos packages directly.
+Similarly implementing a loop function using C-Python.

+At some point, I will consider implementing a C-python function.

 ## TO DO:
 ### complete unit-tests